Fradhyle/Fradhyle/README.md

 - 😄 Pronouns: He/him/his
 - ⚡ Fun facts
     - I'm a bachelor of Business Administration
-    - I'm also Computer Technician and I have 4 years experience as part-timer.
+    - I'm also IT support specialist and I have 4 years experience as part-timer.
+    - I have experience with branding, service planning